philbowles/H4/README.md

 * An incoming MQTT request
 * A WiFi disconnection or reconnection
 * An MQTT server disconnection or reconnection
+* A "presence detection" event, e.g. a mobile device joining/leaving the network
 * An Alexa voice command

 ### The callback function: